krypton2355/rust-linuxgsm-watchdog/README.md

 ## Why this exists

+- Rust receives constant updates from [Facepunch](https://rust.facepunch.com/).
+Therefor it's important for the server to keep up to date constantly, with as little downtime and interruptions as possible.
-- Some restart schedulers only know how to bring the server down.
+- Some restart schedulers only know how to bring the server down, but polling restarts with LinuxGSM is a whole different thing.
 - LinuxGSM already knows how to update server + mods + restart -- but it won’t automatically do it when some other plugin drops the server.
 - LinuxGSM runs Rust inside **tmux**.
 If you try to automate recovery from inside `screen` (or nested multiplexers), you’ll get tmuxception and everything gets stupid.